Genez-io/genezio-landing-page/content/posts/langchain_starter.md

   async askBot(question: string): Promise<string> {
     const OPENAI_API_KEY = process.env.OPENAI_API_KEY;
     if (!OPENAI_API_KEY) {
+      throw new Error(
-			throw new Error("You need to provide an OpenAI API key.
-Go to https://platform.openai.com/account/api-keys to get one.");
+        "You need to provide an OpenAI API key.
+Go to https://platform.openai.com/account/api-keys to get one."
+      );
     }

     // Define the OpenAI model
     const model = new OpenAI({
       modelName: "gpt-4",
       openAIApiKey: OPENAI_API_KEY,
       temperature: 0.5,
-			verbose: true
+      verbose: true,
     });

     // Define the prompt that will be fed to the model const prompt = ChatPromptTemplate.fromMessages([